A genteel residential suburb situated between Uxbridge and Ruislip

 The estate was first recorded in Domesday Book as Ticheham, ‘the farmstead of a man called Ticca’.
 St Giles’ church was in existence by the mid-13th century and the oldest part of the present building dates from the 1330s.

-Three substantial homes built from the 16th century onwards survive today: the modest manor house; Sir Edward Wright’s ostentatious buy cialis cheap uk House at Wikipedia” target=”_blank”>Swakeleys House, completed in 1638 and shown in the photograph below right;* and the mid-18th century Ickenham Hall, to which the Compass Theatre is now attached.
+Three substantial homes built from the 16th century onwards survive today: the modest manor house; Sir Edward Wright’s ostentatious Swakeleys House, completed in 1638 and shown in the photograph below; and the mid-18th century Ickenham Hall, to which the Compass Theatre is now attached.

-Charlotte Gell established almshouses, which were built in 1857 on land she had donated, and bequeathed funds for the construction of the canopied village pump, which was installed in 1866 and is visible in the photograph above.*
+Charlotte Gell established almshouses, which were built in 1857 on land she had donated, and bequeathed funds for the construction of the canopied village pump, which was installed in 1866 and is visible in the photograph at the top of the page.*

 Several more housing estates followed in the 1930s, including the Glebe, Swakeleys and Ivy House, while the so-called ‘Ickenham garden city’ took the place of Milton Farm.